 Roselyne’s looking for her place.
 Her place in the room, her place in the eyes of others, her place in life.
 Perfectly imperfect, like all of us… First authorial production by Cécile Da Costa.

-“I try to accommodate the dream and longing of others.
-I will try to accommodate your adings.
-I will try to accommodate your fears and weaknesses.
-I will try to accommodate your addictions.
-I will try to accommodate your opinion and your beliefs.
-I’m going to keep listening to you, and over and over and over and on and on… I will listen to you until I have to run away.”
+“I adapt to the dreams and the desires of others.
+I will adapt to your ambition.
+I will adapt to your fears and your weaknesses.
+I will adapt to your addictions, your point of view and your beliefs.
+I will listen to you again and again and again.
+I will listen to you until death, and until the moment when I have to run away.”

 A woman named Roselyne is looking for her place.